samumei/ddecompose/README.md

 (RIF) of the distributional statistic (e.g., quantile, variance, or Gini coefficient) of an outcome variable conditional on covariates with linear regressions.
-RIF regression coefficients can be consistent estimates of the marginal effect of small changes in the expected value of covariates to the distributional statistics of an outcome variable (see [Firpo et al., 2009a](https://www.econometricsociety.org/publications/econometrica/2009/05/01/unconditional-quantile-regressions) and the documentation of the companion package [`rifreg`](https://github.com/samumei/rifreg)).
-Thus, they can be used to decompose between-group difference in a distributional statistics.
+RIF regression coefficients can be consistent estimates of the marginal effect of a small change in the expected value of a covariate to the distributional statistics of an outcome variable (see [Firpo et al., 2009a](https://www.econometricsociety.org/publications/econometrica/2009/05/01/unconditional-quantile-regressions) and the documentation of the companion package [`rifreg`](https://github.com/samumei/rifreg)).
+Thus, they can be used to decompose between-group difference in distributional statistics.
-Firpo et al. (2018) combine the RIF regressions again with the reweighting estimator to avoid misspecification errors.
+Firpo et al. (2018) combine the RIF regressions again with the reweighting estimator to avoid specification errors.

 First, the approach computes the recentered influence function (RIF) of the outcome variable $Y$ and a distributional statistic of interest